dkhamsing/frankenstein/README.md

 #### GitHub

-Integration with GitHub (repo information, pull request, gists) requires a GitHub account with username and passwords set in a [.netrc file](http://octokit.github.io/octokit.rb/#Using_a__netrc_file).
+Integration with GitHub (repo information, pull request, gists) requires a GitHub account with username and passwords set in [.netrc](http://octokit.github.io/octokit.rb/#Using_a__netrc_file).

 `-z` `repo`